lit-forest/leaflet.migrationLayer/README.md

 Firefox

 ##Demo online
-A demo is available on the Github Pages webpage for leaflet.od [Check out demo!](https://react-map.github.io/leaflet.migrationLayer/).
+A demo is available on the Github Pages webpage for leaflet.migrationLayer [Check out demo!](https://react-map.github.io/leaflet.migrationLayer/).

 ##Usage
 1.Include the JavaScript files located in ```\dist``` directory.